TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-not-able-to-connect.md

 <properties
-    pageTitle="Not able to connect to Azure VM after migration or test migration" description="Self help article to troubleshoot issues connecting to the virual machine post migration" service="microsoft.migrate"
+    pageTitle="Not able to connect to Azure VM after migration or test migration" description="Self help article to troubleshoot issues connecting to the virtual machine post migration" service="microsoft.migrate"
     resource="migrateprojects"
     authors="anvar"